postgrespro/plantuner/README.md

-Plantuner - enable planner hints
+# Plantuner - enable planner hints

-   contrib/plantuner is a contribution module for PostgreSQL 8.4+, which enable planner hints.
+   `plantuner` is a contribution module for PostgreSQL 8.4+, which enable planner hints.

    All work was done by Teodor Sigaev (teodor@sigaev.ru) and Oleg Bartunov